 - Stepless VFD to control the barrel rotation speed

-- Durable Polyurethane lining to for prolonging machine life
+- Durable polyurethane lining for prolonging machine life

 - Automatic process timer control

-- The forward and backward movement of the barrel
+- The forward and backward movements of the barrel

-The olive barrel shape machine makes significant faster action than standard horizontal barrel tumbling machine.
+The olive-barrel shape machine makes significantly faster action than the standard horizontal barrel tumbling machine.

-With our 20+ years’ experience in industrial tumbler barrel manufacturing, we guaranteed the best quality barrel polisher deliver to you.
+With our 20+ years’ experience in industrial tumbler barrel manufacturing, we can guarantee you the best quality barrel polisher deliver to you.

 We dedicate to product details and ensure the machine works for years beyond the warranty term.

-Besides, we do not just offer the rotary drum polishing tumbler machine, but also a complete technical solution, including tumbling media and polishing compound.
+Besides, we not only offer a rotary drum polishing tumbler machine but also a complete technical solution, including tumbling media and polishing compound.

 Send us the inquiry and get free advice now!